Berserker: Berserkers – bear warriors

 It is proposed by some authors that the berserkers drew their power from the bear and were devoted to the bear cult, which was once widespread across the northern hemisphere.
 The berserkers maintained their religious observances despite their fighting prowess, as the Svarfdæla saga tells of a challenge to single-combat that was postponed by a berserker until three days after Yule.
 The bodies of dead berserkers were laid out in bearskins prior to their funeral rites.
-The bear-warrior symbolism survives to this day in the form of the bearskin caps worn by the guards of the Danish monarchs.

 In battle, the berserkers were subject to fits of frenzy.
 They would howl like wild beasts, foam at the mouth, and gnaw the rims of their shields.
 According to belief, during these fits, they were immune to steel and fire, and made great havoc in the ranks of the enemy.
 When this fever abated, they were weak and tame.
 Accounts can be found in the sagas.

 To "go berserk" was to "hamask", which translates as "change form", in this case, as with the sense "enter a state of wild fury".
 Some scholars have interpreted those who could transform as a berserker as "hamrammr" or "shapestrong" – literally able to shapeshift into a bear's form.
 For example, the band of men who go with Skallagrim in Egil's Saga to see King Harald about his brother Thorolf's murder are described as "the hardest of men, with a touch of the uncanny about a number of them ... they [were] built and shaped more like trolls than human beings."
 This has sometimes been interpreted as the band of men being "hamrammr", though there is no major consensus.

 Another example of "hamrammr" comes from the Saga of Hrólf Kraki.
 One tale within tells the story of Bödvar Bjarki, a berserker who is able to shapeshift into a bear and uses this ability to fight for king Hrólfr Kraki.
 "Men saw that a great bear went before King Hrolf's men, keeping always near the king.
 He slew more men with his fore paws than any five of the king's champions."